A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Mock Data

 In the case of the event with corresponding GRB, a prior for the emission time delay needs to be specified.
 We adopt a flat distribution between $-1$ and $10$ seconds, where these bounds are informed by jet physics, as detailed in \cite{Zhang:2019ioc}.
 A more restrictive prior -- assuming little to no time delay between the two signals -- can lead to biases in the estimation of $\aTzero$ if this is not the case in nature.
 On the other hand, the arrival time delay measurement is known with high precision and is modelled as a narrow Gaussian around the true value, assuming an $1\sigma$ error of $0.1$ s.
 This is consistent with the observation of GW170817, which had time delay of $1.74 \text{s} \pm 0.05$ s \cite{ LIGOScientific:2017zic}.
 All events are simulated according to a cosmology with $H_0=70\, \text{km s}^{-1}\text{Mpc}^{-1}$ and the $\Omega_\Lambda$ parametrisation of the $\alpha$ parameters with $\aMzero = 1$ and $\aTzero = 2.699 \times 10^{-16}$, both within the current inferred bounds\footnote{$\aTzero$ was chosen using the above cosmology, the GW170817 data, and drawing an emission time delay value from the $\aTzero$ prior.}.

 In order to avoid biases, we use selection effects (which we will formally define later in~\ref{eq:selection_eff}) that are consistent with the approximations made, depending only on distance, masses, and inclination.
 Note that selection is determined solely by the detection horizon of the interferometers and is not influenced by GRB data, i.e. we analyse all data, irrespective of whether it has a counterpart or not.
-The signal-to-noise ratio (SNR) threshold for detection is set to $12$ in the simulations.
+The network signal-to-noise ratio threshold for detection is set to $12$ in the simulations.

-Two scenarios are considered: a pessimistic and an optimistic one.
-In the pessimistic scenario uninformative priors are used for $H_0$, $\aMzero$, and $\aTzero$, with $\Delta t_{\rm e}$ following the aforementioned flat prior (between -1 and 10 seconds).
-The optimistic scenario is based on the (hopeful) prediction that the Hubble tension will be resolved by the end of O5 (early 2030s), changing the $H_0$ prior to a Gaussian centred at the true value with errors comparable to Planck \cite{Planck:2018vyg}.
+Two scenarios are considered: one in which we both test GR and infer cosmology and a more `optimistic' one where we only test GR.
+In the first scenario (which we'll call `GR + Cosmology') uninformative priors are used for $H_0$, $\aMzero$, and $\aTzero$, with $\Delta t_{\rm e}$ following the aforementioned flat prior (between -1 and 10 seconds).
+The second scenario is based on the (hopeful) prediction that the Hubble tension will be resolved by the end of O5 (early 2030s), changing the $H_0$ prior to a Gaussian centred at the true value with errors comparable to Planck \cite{Planck:2018vyg}.
 The priors for $\aMzero$, $\aTzero$ and $\DTe$ remain unchanged.
 A full summary of the priors used in both scenarios can be found in Table~\ref{tab:priors_H_alphas}.